-The Company and its domestic subsidiaries have unfunded retirement and severance plans (point-based benefits system).
-Under a point-based benefits system, the benefits are calculated based on accumulated points allocated to employees each year according to their job classification and their performance.
-The Company and its domestic subsidiaries also have a defined benefit corporate pension plan covering substantially all employees.
-And the Company has retirement benefit trusts.
+The benefits for both defined benefit corporate pension plan and retirement and severance plans (point-based benefits system) are calculated based on accumulated points allocated to employees each year according to their job classification and their performance.

-In accordance with the Defined-Benefit Corporate Pension Act of Japan, the Company has an obligation to make contributions to Advantest Pension Fund (the Fund) which manages the corporate pension plans.
+In defined benefit corporate pension plan, in accordance with the Defined-Benefit Corporate Pension Act of Japan, the Company has an obligation to make contributions to Advantest Pension Fund (the Fund) which manages the corporate pension plans.
 The directors of the Fund are responsible for faithfully executing operations in compliance with laws and regulations, and any orders issued by the Minister of Health, Labor and Welfare, and the Director-General of Regional Bureaus of Health and Welfare based on laws and regulations, as well as the rules of the Fund and the resolution of the Board of Representatives.
 And the directors are jointly and severally liable for responsible if they fail to manage and operate the Fund.
 The actual management of the contributions is conducted by trustees in accordance with rules approved by the Board of Representatives.